 In February 2014, at Sighişoara, Fundaţia ADEPT repeated its popular annual event dedicated to Family Farmers and Small-scale Producers from the Târnava Mare area, bringing together local farmers with the specialists who have contributed to the survival and prosperity of their landscapes.

 EU Commissioner for Agriculture came to the Fundația ADEPT project area, to see some of our farm advisory activities.
-During the visit he was instructed in the use of an innovative Brielmaier mower, and enjoyed trying it out.
+See news report for further details.

 Fundaţia ADEPT Transilvania’s project – "Discover Târnava Mare" is a touristic mini guide through which you can visit and plan, overall, a walk through Târnava Mare - Transylvania.